Table of Contents

-If your symptoms are mild, then you start to feel better after 2 to 4 weeks of treatment.
-However, for more severe injuries the healing process could take 2 -3 months.
-As your condition improves you begin doing exercises to strengthen your calf muscles.
+If your symptoms are mild, you start feeling better after 2 to 4 weeks of treatment.
+However, for more severe injuries, the healing process could take 2 -3 months.
+As your condition improves, you begin doing exercises to strengthen your calf muscles.

 How to prevent it from coming back

 In order to prevent Achilles tendonitis from returning, you should do the following:

 - Increase your activity level, but do it gradually.

 - Take it easy by avoiding activities that place extra strain on the tendon, such as uphill running.

 - Choose your shoes wisely, by choosing shoes that you might wear while working out.

 - Cross train by alternating activities such as running and jumping with lower impact activities like cycling or development.

 Achilles tendonitis, while a painful and sometimes aggravating injury is treatable.
 It is important to rehab the tendon after you recover from the injury properly or the injury will return.
 If you have Achilles pain, it is important to see a doctor for a checkup.
 You deserve to feel better and get back to your day-to-day activities.
 With the right care and treatment plan, you will be back on health feet in no time.